Enterprise-CMCS/managed-care-review/docs/Configuration.md

 ### `REACT_APP_APPLICATION_ENDPOINT`

-Read by nightwatch and app-web
+Read by app-web

 valid values: A URL where a running app-web can be reached

-This is used by nightwatch to configure where it tries to reach the app to conduct its testing.
-Run it locally with ./dev test
-It's also used as the redirects for login by app-web
+It's used as the redirects for login by app-web when it configures login via IDM.

 ### `APP_VERSION`